-Within this radiation there are broader wavelengths, and they form the electromagnetic spectrum – this spectrum includes seven types of radiation – including radio waves, microwaves, infrared, X-rays, Gamma Rays, visible light, and Ultraviolet (UV) light.
+Within this radiation, there are broader wavelengths.
+They form the electromagnetic spectrum – this spectrum includes seven types of radiation – including radio waves, microwaves, infrared, x-rays, gamma rays, visible light, and UV light.

-UV light itself can be divided further into three types:
+UV light can be divided further into three types:

-The markers of distance describe the differences between the subtypes of ultraviolet light, which is to say, the size of their wavelengths.
+The size of wavelengths describe the differences between the subtypes of UV light.

-For example, it’s UVB that’s largely responsible for your tan, and whilst UVA might not make your skin darker, it works in tandem with UVB to do damage to your skin – which, if you’re not wearing sunscreen religiously, may result in wrinkles, skin cancer, or other health complications.
+For example, UV-B is largely responsible for your tan.
+While UV-A might not make your skin darker, it works in tandem with UV-B to damage your skin.
+If you’re not wearing sunscreen religiously, this may result in wrinkles, skin cancer, or other health complications.

-UVC light from the sun doesn’t make it past our ozone layer in any measurable amount.
-However, it’s this light that’s used for disinfecting all sorts of things from contaminated water, to aquariums, and food and beverage facilities and utensils.
+UV-C light from the sun doesn’t make it past our ozone layer in any measurable amount.
+However, this light is used for disinfecting all sorts of things, from contaminated water to aquariums, food and beverage facilities, and utensils.

-It’s got the shortest wavelengths of all the Ultraviolet lights, and can therefore be used safely for sanitization purposes.
+It’s got the shortest wavelengths of all the UV lights and can therefore be used safely for sanitization purposes.

-Obviously UV light doesn’t have to come from the sun alone, when it comes to using UV-C light for sanitation purposes, the UV-C light comes from an artificial source: often a lamp of some kind.
+UV light doesn’t have to come from the sun alone.
+When it comes to using UV-C light for sanitation purposes, the UV-C light comes from an artificial source, often a lamp of some kind.

-The radiation from UV-C light can penetrate the bodies of microorganisms, and disrupt the bonds between atoms.
-It basically breaks apart the bonds that keep bacteria alive.
+The radiation from UV-C light can penetrate the bodies of microorganisms and disrupt the bonds between atoms.
+It breaks apart the bonds that keep bacteria alive.

 If you’re loving the sound of cleaning with light so far, you’re probably wondering if people use UV-C light sanitizing outside of the medical, culinary, and public arenas.